-- Analyzing the role of some of the key aspects of the food systems in the EGP that have been ignored in most of the existing academic and policy analysis.
+- Analysing the role of some of the key aspects of the food systems in the EGP that have been ignored in most of the existing academic and policy analysis.

-- Preparing a report on the regional food system in the EGP that will highlight similarities and differences in the opportunities and challenges faced by smallholders across the three countries and highlighting opportunities for regional cooperation to build a more resilient and sustainable food system.
+- Reporting on the regional food system in the EGP that will highlight similarities and differences in the opportunities and challenges faced by smallholders across the three countries and highlighting opportunities for regional cooperation to build a more resilient and sustainable food system.